Grants and Scholarships

 Undergraduate students who are eligible for the Federal Pell Grant and have significant financial need are candidates for this grant, awarded each year based on available funding.
 Read more about SEOG here.

-- NC Education Lottery Scholarship – The NC Education Lottery Scholarship was created by the 2005 General Assembly to provide financial assistance to North Carolina resident students attending eligible North Carolina colleges and universities who demonstrate exceptional financial need.
+- NC Education Lottery Scholarship – For students prior to 2023-2024 academic year.
+The NC Education Lottery Scholarship was created by the 2005 General Assembly to provide financial assistance to North Carolina resident students attending eligible North Carolina colleges and universities who demonstrate exceptional financial need.

-- UNC Need Based Grant – Available for eligible students based on financial need attending one of the 16 campuses of the University of North Carolina system.
+- UNC Need Based Grant – Available for eligible students prior to the 2023-2024 academic year.
+Eligibility was based on financial need attending one of the 16 campuses of the University of North Carolina system.

 Eligibility for North Carolina State grants is determined by your FAFSA.
 You must obtain and maintain North Carolina residency, as determined by the State of North Carolina.
 For more information visit the Registrar’s website.